An expensive way to improve listening skills

 FluentU has 2,454 Spanish videos, 71 audio clips, and 38 flashcard sets to help beginner, intermediate, and advanced learners improve their comprehension skills.
 There is also a basic Spanish flashcard course for beginners.
 You can learn a lot of useful phrases and improve your listening skills with FluentU’s Spanish content, but there’s no way to practice speaking.

-There are many different accents in Spanish, but there’s no way to filter the content for specific accents.
+There are many different dialects in Spanish, but there’s no way to filter the content for this.
 If you want to learn Castellano (Spanish from Spain), for example, it’s difficult to find content from Spain in FluentU.
 Having said that, FluentU is still a useful study tool for Spanish learners, but you’ll need to combine it with other apps if you want to become fluent.

 FluentU Review: Additional Features